daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 ### Runs Away

-Your first instinct is to run from danger, and you’ve gotten very good at it.
+Your first instinct is to run from danger, and you've gotten very good at it.

 * Tier 1: Go Defensive
 * Tier 2: Enhanced Speed